apify/actor-page-analyzer/README.md

 # Page analyzer

 This Apify actor analyzes a web page on a specific URL.
-You can try out how it works live in the [Page Analyzer](https://apify.com/page-analyzer) on Apify.
-This actor extracts HTML and javascript variables from main response and HTML/JSON data from XHR requests.
+It extracts HTML and javascript variables from main response and HTML/JSON data from XHR requests.
 Then it analyses loaded data:
 1) It performs analysis of initial HTML (html loaded directly from response):
 - Looks for Schema.org data and if it finds anything, it saves it to output as ``schemaOrgData`` variable.